Overview of the 2018 Davis Double Route

-Note that this information is tentative for 2017, and is subject to change up to ride day.
+This information is tentative and subject to change up to ride day.
 The final route will be given to you when you check in for the ride.

-The ride starts from the Veterans Memorial Center at the intersection of 14th and B streets in Davis.
+The 2018 ride starts from the Davis Senior Center located near the intersection of 7th and B streets in Davis.
 From there, the route leads north out of Davis then heads northwest through Central Valley farmland toward Esparto and the first rest stop at Forbes Ranch.
 From there, the course heads south to Winters before turning west into the Vaca Hills and Napa County.

 After Middletown, the route heads up scenic Big Canyon.
 Four miles of this road are hard-pack dirt, perfectly suitable for riding.
 The ride throughout the dirt stretch is a very gradual grade with small, gentle rollers.
-After a water stop in Big Canyon, the route turns east onto Seigler Canyon Road and Highway 29 to the lunch stop at Lower Lake.
+After a water stop in Big Canyon, the route turns east onto Seigler Canyon Road and Highway 29 to the lunch stop at Lower Lake High School in the town of Lower Lake.

 From Lower Lake, riders head north on Highway 53, then east onto Highway 20.
 This road leads to another rest stop and the long climb to the top of Resurrection, and finally, to a long, fast descent to Highway 16 and the Cache Creek Canyon.
 The route runs south through the canyon into the beautiful Capay Valley and the rest stop at Guinda.